PawelWozniak/project-template-sfdx/README.md

 ### Node modules

-1. Lowered `eslint` from version ^7.6.0 to ^6.8.0 as depended packages gives error during `npm install` that ^6 is a highest acceptable.
+1. Lowered `eslint` from version ^7.6.0 to ^6.8.0 as dependent packages gives error during `npm install` that ^6 is the highest acceptable.
 2. Updated `@salesforce/eslint-config-lwc` to ^0.10.0

+### Project configuration
+1. In package.json removed `prettier --write` from lint-staged script as it was formatting files before committing to repository which caused huge diffs against org.